“Before even starting your podcast come up with a unique premise that will appeal to a specific audience.”

 If you have ever tried music licensing, you must know how processes do not work out, especially for creators.
 Whether it is the cost or biased agreement, there are many barriers between quality royalty-free music and podcast creators.

 If you need to use music in multiple episodes, licensing can get more complex.
-However, Duende Sounds solves the problem of many podcasters – a place where podcasters can not only buy royalty-free music and sound effects, but also through usage of loops and pre-arranged musical parts can get extra creative by creating a custom podcast soundtrack.
+However, Duende Sounds solves the problem of many podcasters – a place where podcasters can not only buy royalty-free music and sound effects, but also through the usage of loops and pre-arranged musical parts can get extra creative by creating a custom podcast soundtrack.
+In the example below our client, Jordan Carmichael is using the “Evince” Soundtrack Toolset to create a captivating mood for his podcast episode.